theotbrunson/Python-Projects/README.md

 # Python-Projects
-All my work with structured and unstructured data
+Some of my work with structured and unstructured data